JustinMShea/phoenixdown/README.md

 To use **phoenixdown** from [RStudio](http://www.rstudio.com/products/rstudio/download/):

 1) Ensure that you are using the latest version of [RStudio](http://www.rstudio.com/products/rstudio/download/).
 You can use phoenixdown without RStudio.
-For example, you can write the Rmd files in your favourite text editor (e.g. [Atom](https://atom.io/), [Notepad++](https://notepad-plus-plus.org/)).
+For example, you can write the Rmd files in your favorite text editor (e.g. [Atom](https://atom.io/), [Notepad++](https://notepad-plus-plus.org/)).
 But RStudio is probably the easiest tool for writing both R code and text in your capstone.

 2) Install the **bookdown** and **phoenixdown** packages: